gSchool/data-structures-ruby/README.md

 For the stack, you will implement the following methods:

-* constructor that takes no arguments and creates an empty Queue
+* constructor that takes no arguments and creates an empty Stack
-* push(item) - adds an item to the front queue
+* push(item) - adds an item to the front stack
-* pop - returns the item at the end of the queue
+* pop - returns the item at the end of the stack
-* empty? - tells you if the queue is empty or not
+* empty? - tells you if the stack is empty or not
-* size - tells you how many items are in the queue
+* size - tells you how many items are in the stack

 # Extra